carlo022/Time-Management-App/README.md

 - **Progress Tracking:** Visualize your accomplishments with interactive charts.
 - **Flexible Categories:** Create, edit, and delete categories to suit your workflow.
 - **Search & Filter:** Instantly locate tasks using keyword search or advanced filters.
-- **User Authentication:** Secure sign-up and login system to protect your data.
 - **Responsive Design:** Smooth experience across desktop and mobile devices.
 - **Theme Switching:** Personalize your workspace with light or dark mode.